 Superior Room: USD 75/night/single or double including breakfast

 Deluxe Room: USD 100/night/single or double including breakfast

 Suite Room: USD 175/night/single or double including breakfast

 Bintang Flores Hotel is highly recommended for travelers looking for a touch of luxury and service at international standards.

 |Garuda Indonesia – GA 452||10:05 (WIB)||13:35 (WITA)||2h 40 m|

 |12:50||14:50||1h 20 m|

 |Nam Air||14:00||14:55||0h 55 m|

 |14:55||16:25||1h 30 m|

-Indonesia allows visa free entry to the citizens of 15 countries.
-The nationals of these countries who are going on holiday, attending conventions or engaging in similar such activities are allowed to stay in Indonesia of up to 30 days without a visa.
+Indonesia allows visa-free entry to the citizens of 15 countries.
+The nationals of these countries who are going on holiday, attending conventions or engaging in similar such activities are allowed to stay in Indonesia for up to 30 days without a visa.
 The visa is not for employment and is not extendable.